 3. Securely Install the Leak Diverter Tarp

-Suspend your ceiling diverter using rubber straps, bungee cords, or hooks through the grommets or rings.
+Suspend your ceiling diverter using rubber straps or bungee cords that hook through the grommets or d-rings.
 Ensure your storm leak tarp hangs evenly and slopes toward the center funnel or drain point.
 Some leak diversion tarps include rigid PVC rods for added support and shape retention.

 4. Connect the Drainage Hose